fabrice8/webview.io/README.md

 3. Look for errors in `error` event listener
 4. Check if rate limiting is being exceeded
 5. Verify message size is under `maxMessageSize`
+6. Ensure you're not using reserved event names

 ### Frequent Disconnections